alastairfrancis/toyrobot/README.md

 An empty rectangular grid can be created, or a grid loaded from file.
 In the grid file, empty cells are represented by _o_, any other character represents a blocked cell.

 ## Future Enhancements:
 * The solution is implemented as a console application, but the Robot, and Grid could be exposed as services for Web or Service APIs.
-But this seemed beyond the scope of this exercise.
+However, this seemed beyond the scope of the exercise.
-* CommandFactory class could use reflection to find all classes implementing the ICommand interface.
+* Headings in command are case sensitive.
+* A more elaborate parser could be implemented that accepts quoted strings, but they weren't required for this exercise.